Flag Rules

 Game Play

-• All possessions start with the ball spotted at 35-yard line, except after an interception.
+• No kick offs.
+All possessions start with the ball spotted at the 10 yard line, except after an interception.

-• The offensive team has four downs to pass midfield (20 yd line) for a first down or score.
-Once they pass mid-field, the offense is awarded another set of downs to score.
+• The offensive team has four downs to gain 15 yards (marked with a cone) for a first down or score.

-• No kicking or punting.
-Fumbles are a dead ball and next down played from that spot, except the Center/QB exchange, which can be recovered by the offense and play continues.
+• Fumbles are a dead ball and the next down will be played from that spot, except the Center/QB exchange, which can be recovered by the offense and play continues.
 If a fumbled snap is recovered by the defense, the offense begins the next down from that spot

 • The offensive team must have a minimum of one player (center) or a maximum of four players on the line of scrimmage.